-- o To request the visibility of the fee in all transactions to track online free riding. - To prohibit market places and fulfilment services providers to promote, advertise, intermediate, store, sort, pack, collect, deliver, return, or any other related activity to the put on the market of EEE from producers located in third countries on in other Member States, via online, when the registration number is not contained in the commercial documents between the aforementioned producer and the final user. - To require marketplaces and fulfilment services providers to periodically provide information to the Administrations and National Registers on the producers -and their POM figures- that sell through their marketplaces or contract the clearance services of fulfilment services providers. - To implement a comprehensive penalties where there is an infringement of these requirements by producers (and/or authorized representatives), to prohibit marketplaces to offer these products on their website and to prohibit fulfilment service providers from providing their services for these products.
+- To prohibit marketplaces and fulfilment services providers to promote, advertise, intermediate, store, sort, pack, collect, deliver, return, or any other related activity to the put on the market of EEE from producers located in third countries on in other Member States, via online, when the registration number is not contained in the commercial documents between the aforementioned producer and the final user. - To require marketplaces and fulfilment services providers to periodically provide information to the Administrations and National Registers on the producers -and their POM figures- that sell through their marketplaces or contract the clearance services of fulfilment services providers. - > To implement a comprehensive penalty where there is an infringement of these requirements by producers (and/or authorized representatives), to prohibit marketplaces to offer these products on their website and to prohibit fulfilment service providers from providing their services for these products.